zeppe-lin/pkgmaint/README.md

 Read the COPYRIGHT file for copyright notices.

 **!!!EXCEPTIONS!!!**
-- `finddisappeared.in` was initially developed by Martin Opel by unknown license.
+- `finddisappeared` was initially developed by Martin Opel by unknown license.